Ethiopian PM Abiy Ahmed wins 2019 Nobel Peace Prize

 The Nobel Peace Prize will be presented in Oslo on Dec.
 10, the anniversary of the death of Swedish industrialist Alfred Nobel, who founded the awards in his 1895 will.

-Reporting by Gwladys Fouche and Terje Solsvik in Oslo, Maggie Fick and Katharine Houreld in Nairobi; Editing by Andrew Heavens
+Reporting by Gwladys Fouche and Terje Solsvik in Oslo, Maggie Fick and Katharine Houreld in Nairobi; Editing by Timothy Heritage